popnbrown/frontend-nanodegree-arcade-game/README.md

 *Note:*

 * If your character gets hit by a bug or takes an unfortunate dive into water, the character will be reset.
-* The score will only increase if your character is on the road, going back on the grass will stop the score.
+* The score will only increase if your character is on the road, going back on the grass will DECREASE the score.
 * Below the current score, you will see a list of all the scores of your runs.